ditrit/badaas/CONTRIBUTING.md

 - `resources/` *(Go code)*: Contains the resources shared with the rest of the codebase (ex: API version).
 - `router/` *(Go code)*: Contains http router of badaas.
   - `/middlewares/` *(Go code)*: Contains the various http middlewares that we use.
-- `scripts/e2e/` : Contains the docker-compose file for end-to-end test.
+- `docker/` : Contains the docker, docker-compose file and configuration files for different environments.
   - `/api/` : Contains the Dockerfile to build badaas with a dedicated config file.
-  - `/db/` : Contains the Dockerfile to build a development version of CockroachDB.
+  - `/test_db/` : Contains the Dockerfile to build a development/test version of CockroachDB.
+  - `/test_api/` : Contains files to build a development/test version of the api.
 - `services/` *(Go code)*: Contains the Dockerfile to build a development version of CockroachDB.
   - `/auth/protocols/`: Contains the implementations of authentication clients for different protocols.
     - `/basicauth/` *(Go code)*: Handle the authentication using email/password.